leo-bianchi/backup-script/README.md

 # backup-script
- Script for routine backups on Debian-based Linux servers.
+ Script for routine backups on Debian-based Linux servers with a retetion rule based on time and number of directories.

 To script works you will need to install rsync in your machine:
 ```bash